-Enjoy Vitamin D foods such as some of the oily fish ie salmon, (preferably wild salmon as it provides 4-5 times as much vitamin D as farmed salmon* though of course it’s more expensive though frozen is still fine); also mackerel, sardines, herring, trout, and fresh – although not tinned – tuna.
+Enjoy Vitamin D foods such as some of the oily fish ie salmon, (preferably wild salmon as it provides 4-5 times as much vitamin D as farmed salmon* though of course it’s more expensive though frozen is still fine); also mackerel, sardines, herring, trout and kippers.

 So an 85g farmed salmon steak gives 425 IU or 20 mcg of Vitamin D whereas an egg yolk, small bowl of cornflakes or 75g chopped shiitake (not regular) mushrooms may give you about 40IU or 1mcg.
 12 eggs a day isn’t a healthy way to get D!
-2 slices of fortified bread may only give approx 15% of the daily requirement, so eating lots of bread isn’t going to help Vitamin D status much – or your waistline!
+2 slices of fortified bread may only give about 15% of the daily requirement, so eating lots of bread isn’t going to help Vitamin D without affecting your waistline!

 The daily recommendation from the UK government for everyone age 1+ is 400 IU or 10 mcg daily, and even this is seen by many health experts – as very conservative.
 Under 1s are advised by the NHS to have 8.5-1 mcg daily.
 (For example The Endocrine Societies Guideline (USA) suggests that in order to maintain a healthy blood level of Vit D they recommend 1500-2000 IU daily for adults, the elderly and pregnant women).

 If you choose to take a supplement, then choose one with the beneficial D3 form – cholecalciferol.
 The D2 form is often found in cheaper supplements is less effective, and in some cases, research suggests, it could even be harmful.
-Vitamin D (in D3 form) is also available in drops for those with a compromised digestion, or just for varied dosing if your whole family are taking it.
+Vitamin D (in D3 form) is also available in drops and as a spray for those with a compromised digestion, or just for varied dosing if your whole family are taking it.

 Want to take a test to see if you’re actually getting enough Vitamin D?
 It’s quick and cheap – just drop me a line & I can arrange it during your nutrition consultation.

 Can you help me to eat better?